 Who Are Our Athletes?

 Everybody is different.
 Special Olympics is for people who are different because they learn new skills slowly.
 They are different in other ways as well.
 They have an intellectual disability, or ID.
 Intellectual disabilities happen in all cultures, races and countries.
 The goal of Special Olympics is to reach out to the nearly 200 million people in the world with ID.
-Our 5 million Special Olympics athletes—ages 8 years old and up—come from more than 170 countries.
+Our 5 million Special Olympics athletes—ages 8 years old and up—come from over 200 Programs.
 We also have a Young Athletes program for children ages 2 to 7.
 At any age and in every country, our athletes are learning new skills, making new friends and gaining in fitness and confidence.

 Every Day, Everywhere

-Special Olympics trainings and competitions happen 365 days a year in 172 countries.
+Special Olympics trainings and competitions happen 365 days a year in over 200 Programs.

 We offer 30-plus Olympic-style winter and summer sports.
 So whatever your age or skill level, Special Olympics has something for you.
 Many athletes start in one sport, then go on to try others.